Bridge Housing

 • Sandy’s Place offers two different housing options: Bridge Housing and Emergency Housing.

-• Bridge Housing requires participants to be connected to a Housing First team through Homeward Trust
+• Bridge Housing requires participants to be connected to a Housing Supports team through Homeward Trust.

 • Emergency Housing requires individuals to be referred by some other form of community outreach support.